Paramodular Abelian Varieties of Odd Conductor: Introduction

-{\bf Acknowledgments.} We are grateful for the opportunity to lecture on various aspects of this work at Edinburgh, Essen, MSRI, Tokyo, Kyoto, Osaka, Irvine, Rome, Banff, Shanghai, Beijing and New York.
-We were inspired by Ren\'e Schoof who kindly provided us with preprints.
+{\bf Acknowledgments.} We are grateful for the opportunity to lecture on preliminary aspects of this work at Edinburgh, Essen, MSRI, Tokyo, Kyoto, Osaka, Irvine, Rome, Banff, Shanghai, Beijing and New York.
+We were inspired by Ren\'e Schoof, who kindly provided us with preprints.
 His hospitality and support to the first author during a visit to Roma III in May 2005 helped this project along.
 The contributions of Brooks Roberts and Ralf Schmidt as well as those of Cris Poor and David S. Yuen were decisive to our main Conjecture.
 We thank them heartily for that as well as for useful conversations and correspondence.
+We also wish to thank the referee for many useful suggestions to improve the exposition.